The Doxie Scot is a designer hybrid breed of dog that is combining the Dachshund with the Scottish Terrier.

 3 Little-Known Facts About Doxie Scot Puppies

-There are so many interesting things to know about this breed, but we are going to limit it to just three in order to make life that bit easier.
+There are so many interesting things to know about this breed, but we are going to limit it to just three to make life that bit easier.

 - They tend to bond with just one person.